-We anticipate that directors who are not our employees will receive an annual retainer of \$\frac{1}{2}\$ in cash for service on our board of directors, inclusive of meeting fees.
-Non-employee directors may receive an equity award grant upon initial election to office and annually thereafter.
-All or a portion of these awards may be subject to vesting requirements.
+We anticipate that directors who are not our employees will receive a reasonable and customary annual retainer consisting of cash and equity for service on our board of directors, and additional fees per meeting to be paid in cash.
+All or a portion of the equity awards may be subject to vesting requirements.

-We also anticipate that the chairman of the audit committee will receive an additional annual retainer of \$\) in cash, the chairman of the compensation committee will receive an additional annual retainer of \$\) in cash and the chairman of the nominating and corporate governance committee will receive an additional annual retainer of \$\) in cash.
+We also anticipate that the chairpersons of the audit committee, compensation committee and nominating and corporate governance committee will receive reasonable and customary additional annual equity retainers.
 No other remuneration will be paid to our board members in their capacity as directors.